the-drunk-coder/megra-doc/docs/function-reference/sound-events.md

 	  ;;(lfo~ :init 7 :range 5 :freq 0.2 :op 'add)
 	  )))
 ```

-Interpolation for the wavetables is 3rd-order hermite.
-All other parameters are the same as on the single-oscillator synth above.

 ## A Note about Note Names
 Note names follow the Common Music 2.x convention, where `'a4` is the concert pitch of 440hz, above the *middle c* which is `'c4`. `'cs4` denotes a sharp note, `'cf4` denotes a flat note.
 The sharp/flat schema is consistent over all notes.